 In the same vein, shopping online might seem like a good idea but more often than not it ends with unnecessary purchases of things that are seldom used and not really needed.
 You can resist the impulse to purchase things online by putting the money to good use, such as paying off debts or putting it into a savings account instead.

 Another way to curb unnecessary spending is by cancelling all subscriptions you don't really need.
-Do you really need a magazine subscription when there is a free app available?
-Do you need that newspaper subscription when you can get all your news online?
+How many TV streaming services are you paying for?
+Probably more than you realise.
+Don't keep paying for magazine subscriptions if there is a free app available.
 You can save money by cancelling these subscriptions and putting your money to better use.

 Lastly, you can reduce your unnecessary costs by practising moderation and self-control.
 This is the difference between spending a thousand dollars on a night out and keeping to your pre-determined budget.
 This practice is essential to your financial wellbeing in the long run.